yoavjaz/depression-detection-project/README.md

 This project uses Natural Language Processing (NLP) techniques to detect signs of depression from text.
 It compares two deep learning models: a Bidirectional LSTM and a BERT-based Transformer model.

+## 🛠️ Running the Code Without External Dependencies
+To ensure the project runs independently and without relying on any personal files or external storage (such as Google Drive), the entire code must be executed from start to finish.
+This includes downloading and preparing the dataset, training the model, saving the weights locally in the checkpoints/ folder, and launching the user interface.
+By doing so, all required components are generated on the evaluator's local environment, ensuring a fully self-contained and reproducible workflow.

 ## 📁 Project Structure
 - `final_project_lstm.ipynb` — Full pipeline for training and predicting with BiLSTM.
 - `final_project_transformer.ipynb` — Full pipeline for training and predicting with BERT.